wind turbine

 What is wind energy?

-Wind energy, as the name suggests, is power that has been generated from harnessing wind in high hilltop or ocean areas.
-This type of electricity is created through the use of wind turbines or windmills, which utilise the wind to operate an electric generator.
+Wind energy is power that has been generated from wind in high hilltop or ocean areas.
+This type of electricity is created by using wind turbines or windmills, which utilise the wind to operate an electric generator.

 How do wind turbines work?